100 Basic General Knowledge Trivia in English Printable Quiz

 87. What is Sericulture?

-Raising silkworms in order to obtain raw silk
+Raising silkworms to obtain raw silk

 The production of raw silk by raising silkworms